 It works by placing the parts in a barrel along with water, a compounding agent and abrasive media before rotating the barrel which causes the parts and media to tumble around inside the barrel creating friction, abrading the parts.
 This results in a fast, efficient deburring of all the parts at the same time which is why tumbling is one of the more efficient and cost-effective methods of deburring.

 Thermal deburring (or Thermal Energy Method, TEM) is achieved with an accurately defined mixture of gases being fed into a deburring chamber before being ignited by a spark.
 It is a process which can accurately remove all burrs in a very short period, but emphasis must be placed on determining the correct proportion of oxygen and fuel which will be used to generate the heat to not damage the workpiece.
 It does however require further processing such as pickling as ferric oxide deposits on the workpiece surface following the TEM process.

 Grinding and Rolling

-Hole deburring is the method of deburring inner parts of a hole using a cutting tool which is spring loaded and mounted on a spindle, positioned in a way that it can go through the hole smoothly to remove the burrs.
+Hole deburring is the method of deburring the inner parts of a hole using a cutting tool which is spring-loaded and mounted on a spindle, positioned in a way that it can go through the hole smoothly to remove the burrs.
 This method requires special tooling and is only used on holes but provides a good finish and is a cost-effective method of deburring.

 Brush deburring uses brush tools which may contain abrasive substances that rub (or brush) the workpiece to remove burrs.
-This method is fast and cost effective, can be done manually similarly to using sandpaper although most brushes are designed to be used in machine tools providing the ability to automate this process and is one method which can be used on complex designs.
+This method is fast and cost-effective, and can be done manually similarly to using sandpaper although most brushes are designed to be used in machine tools providing the ability to automate this process and is one method which can be used on complex designs.

 For any enquiries, visit our Contact Us page and get in touch.